overington/dissertation-scattering-amplitudes/dissertation/chapters/91-mhv.md

  - Only angle or square brackets can be zero, but not at the same time.
  - Two particle invariance (2 half + 3 squares )

- refering to ~fig \ref{fig:mhv_4particle4}, we can see that it is null at the polling \(z\), and therefore the product of the brackets must go to zero:
+Refering to Figure \ref{fig:mhv_4particle4}, we can see that it is null at the polling \(z\), and therefore the product of the brackets must go to zero:

 \begin{equation}
  \underbrace{